Data types in Power Query

 Instead of trying to just select the Date data type, you can right-click the column heading, select Change type, and then select Using locale.

-Using locale on the column shortcut menu.
+Screenshot of the using locale option on the column shortcut menu.

 In the Change column type with locale dialog box, you select the data type that you want to set, but you also select which locale to use, which in this case needs to be English (United Kingdom).